vindict6/ExtraSpawns/README.md

 Automatically generates additional spawn points for both Terrorists and Counter-Terrorists, ensuring large servers (up to 64 players) never run out of spawn locations.

+***NOTE: This is for servers using mp_solid_teammates 2 by default.
+I will be releasing a version that reads the intended value from a config (For people using 0 or 1) at a later date.***

 ✨ Features